Adaptive generative moment matching networks for improved learning of dependence structures: Adaptive generative moment matching networks

-We now describe those remaining aspects of the setups we consider in Sections~\ref{sec:assess_fit} to \ref{sec:prediction} that remain fixed; application-specific setups will be detailed in the respective sections.
-Throughout our studies, we use as sequence of number of kernels $\bm{n}_{\text{krn}} = (6, 12, 24, \dots)$.
-Since we found by experimentation that a bandwidth vector denser around the left tail of the pairwise distance distribution improves the learning, we specify the vector of probabilities $\bm{p}_{\nkrn} = (p_{\nkrn, 1}, \dots, p_{\nkrn, \nkrn})$ for a given $\nkrn$ via

-As already mentioned, for computing the validation loss $\overline{\MMD}_{\nrep}$, we fix the bandwidths to be $\hval$ as in~\eqref{eq:hval}.
-Concerning the optimization, we use the Adam optimizer of \cite{kingma2015} with initial learning rate $\gamma_0 = 0.001$.
-We decrease this learning rate by a factor of five after each bandwidth update in order to account for the gradient inflation partially induced by the increase in the number of kernels and to improve the convergence of the training loss at later stages of training.
-As vector of patience parameters, we recommend one that starts with a moderate initial patience $p_0$ and is non-decreasing over training epochs.
-We found through experimentation that such a schedule of patience parameters ensures the model is sufficiently optimized with respect to each set of bandwidths before updating to the next, which then results in a faster and more robust convergence behavior of the training procedure.
-Specifically, in epoch $t$ we use the patience

 For all applications involving quasi-random sampling, we use digital-shifted Sobol' sequences as RQMC point sets (\cite{lemieux2009}).
-Finally, as we extensively use GMMNs trained with $\bm{h}_{\text{HPZ}}$ as a benchmark to compare our AGMMN against, we use the abbreviation ``GMMN'' to specifically refer to GMMNs trained with $\bm{h}_{\text{HPZ}}$ hereafter in Sections~\ref{sec:assess_fit} to \ref{sec:prediction}.
+Finally, in Sections~\ref{sec:assess_fit} to \ref{sec:prediction} we use GMMNs trained with fixed bandwidth vector (chosen as the default of the \R\ package \texttt{gnn} developed based on \cite{hofertprasadzhu2021a}) as a benchmark to compare our AGMMN against.
+The acronym ``GMMN'' is therefore specifically used to refer to GMMNs trained with this fixed bandwidth vector.